AkeruAI/akeru/README.md

 # Akeru.ai

-**Akeru.ai** is an open-source AI platform built on the cutting edge of decentralization.
-Leveraging the power of the Akeru AI edge network running on a Bittensor Subnet, Akeru.ai offers transparent, safe, and highly available AI capabilities.
+Akeru.ai is an API platform that offers transparent, safe, and highly available AI capabilities.
+We strive to maintain a welcoming and inclusive community.

 ## What Sets Akeru.ai Apart?